vladikcomper/MegaPCM/docs/integration-guides/Sonic-1-Github-AS.md

                 bra.s   *                       ; FREEZE, BECAUSE IT'S A TEST
 ```

 Build your ROM.
-You should see black screen and SEGA chant should play.
+You should see a black screen and SEGA chant should play.

 If everything works, **remove this code now**.
 It's time to integrate our sound drivers proper!

 ## Step 4.
 Integrating SMPS with Mega PCM 2

-**Step 4.1.
-Fully remove the old DAC driver**
+We're now on the final stretch!
+It's time to make SMPS and Mega PCM 2 work together.
+Up until this point, music and sounds were mostly broken, but we'll have everything fixed in no time.

-Now, open `s1.sounddriver.asm` and search for `DACDriver:` (or `Kos_Z80:` if disassembly is pre-October 2023).
+### Step 4.1.
+Fully remove the old DAC driver

-Remove this:
+Open `s1.sounddriver.asm` and search for `DACDriver:` (or `Kos_Z80:` if disassembly is pre-October 2023).
+You should see the following fragment, **remove all the lines shown below**:

 ```m68k
 ; REMOVE EVERYTHING BELOW >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>